rolling-scopes-school/tasks/tasks/coffee-house/coffee-house-week2.md

 - After receiving the task but before the deadline, please go to the RS App at https://app.rs.school/.
 Select **Cross-Check: Submit**, choose the relevant task from the dropdown menu, and add the link to the deployed version of your created website in the **Solution URL** field.
 Then, click **Submit** button.

 ## Submit Recommendations
-- It is recommended to submit the task as early as possible, as soon as the option becomes available in the rs app.
-After submission, you can continue working on the task until the deadline
+- Consider submitting early, once the option is available in the RS App.
+You can make further changes until the deadline.
-- Since the project is being done in a private repository, there is no point in submitting a link to the repository or a pull request - the reviewer won't be able to see it.
-The private school repository is only visible to you, course admins, and your mentors when they become available
+- As the project resides in a private repository, repository or pull request links are unnecessary since reviewers won't access them.
+Only you, course admins, and assigned mentors (if any) can view the private school repository.
-- Make sure that the deployed link you provide opens in incognito mode of the browser
+- Ensure the deployed link functions in the browser's incognito mode.

 ## Task Evaluation
 - Instructions for conducting a cross-check: https://docs.rs.school/#/cross-check-flow